Big Data Security: A Review of 2021 and Conclusions for 2022

 Open source vulnerabilities have been a well-known security concern for a few years.
 One that many organizations have taken seriously.
 Companies like WhiteSource have started offering information through free vulnerability databases.
 The EU even went as far as offering a prize pool of USD$1 million for its open source bug bounty program.

 Advanced Persistent Threats (APT) attacks have started targeting end-users through phishing schemes.
 Insider threats related to compromised credentials have been gaining more media attention.
 Surveys reveal that not only non-techie users fall prey to phishing schemes and social engineering—even CSOs fall prey to malicious URLs.
-While there are insider threats who intentionally seek to damage a targeted organization, the majority of insider threats are victims.
+While there are insider threats that intentionally seek to damage a targeted organization, the majority of insider threats are victims, which is why it’s crucial to invest in user access review solutions.
+These solutions will help you maintain internal system controls by auditing all user access changes and permissions..

 The risk of insider threats is only exacerbated by the widespread penetration of Internet of Things (IoT) devices.
 IoT is demanding more distributed and complex network communication architecture.
 This is true whether it’s a consumer IoT like a smart refrigerator or commercial IoTs like pacemakers and vehicle to infrastructure (V2I) sensors.
 The more points on the network, the more vulnerable it becomes.